jameshfisher/jameshfisher.com/_posts/2017-03-01-app-store-release-process.md

 ---
-title: "What is the Apple Store release process?"
+title: What is the Apple Store release process?
-justification: "I'm releasing Vidrio on the Mac App Store, so I need to know the process!"
+justification: 'I''m releasing Vidrio on the Mac App Store, so I need to know the process!'
+tags:
+  - mac-app-store
+  - app-distribution
+  - app-development
+  - product-management
+  - monetization
+  - software-development
+taggedAt: '2024-03-26'
 ---

 I made an app called Vidrio.
 It's a macOS app, and it's going to be available on the Mac App Store.
 Just like [this example (Numbers, an app made by Apple)](https://itunes.apple.com/gb/app/numbers/id409203825).
 I've never released to the App Store before.